euheimr/LoginSQL/README.md

-#*A program which uses a form that grabs and compares login credentials to a SQL database.*
+<h1>A program which uses a form that grabs and compares login credentials to a SQL database.</h1>
-##The server for this program is currently offline
+<h2>The server for this program is currently offline</h2>

 If the credentials match, the main Form will come up, and prompt the user to log out.